GrahamDumpleton/mod_wsgi/docs/user-guides/access-control-mechanisms.rst

 Apache Authentication Provider
 ------------------------------

-When Apache 2.2 was released, it introduced the concept of authentication providers.
+Apache implements the concept of authentication providers.
 That is, Apache implements the hand shaking with the client for authentication mechanisms such as Basic and Digest.
 All that the user server side code needs to provide is a means of authenticating the actual credentials of the user trying to gain access to the site.

 This greatly simplified the implementation of client authentication as the hand shaking for a particular authentication mechanism was implemented only